Paroxetine Prescription Online

-Paroxetine, marketed under the brand names Paxil and Brisdelle, is an orally administered psychotropic medication.
+Paroxetine prescription medication, marketed under the brand names Paxil and Brisdelle, is an orally administered psychotropic medication.
 Paroxetine is sometimes prescribed to people with major depressive disorder, obsessive compulsive disorder, panic disorder, social and general anxiety disorder and posttraumatic stress disorder.
 Paroxetine, like citalopram (Celexa), fluoxetine (Prozac), fluvoxamine (Luvox), escitalopram (Lexapro) and sertraline (Zoloft), is a type of selective serotonin reuptake inhibitor (SSRIs) medication.
 The mechanism of action by which paroxetine works is thought to be related to its ability to block the reuptake of the neurotransmitter serotonin (5-HT), allowing serotonin to exert its activity for a longer period of time.
-When considering effects on neurotransmitters, paroxetine is also somewhat selective for serotonin which minimizes potential side effects it would cause if it was affecting other types of neurotransmitters as well.
+When considering effects on neurotransmitters, paroxetine medication is also somewhat selective for serotonin which minimizes potential side effects it would cause if it was affecting other types of neurotransmitters as well.

 Paroxetine - Dosage and Cost